 3: PREPARATION OF MANUSCRIPTS

 Manuscripts must be submitted only in English such as mentioned previously.
 Manuscripts should be typed in Times New Roman of 12 pt. font and in MS-Word format in one column use A4 paper size (21 cm × 29.7 cm).
 Manuscript submission must be applied once in order to obtain only one submission ID number.
 More than one submission for a single manuscript can lose the chance of the manuscript consideration.
-The manuscript must be accompanied by a Title Page including title and author(s) name and their affiliations.
+Manuscript must be accompanied by a Title Page including title and author(s) name and their affiliations.
 The following guidelines should be observed:

 3-1: English Language Writing

-All publications in the IJSS are in the English language.
+All publications in the IQJOSS are in the English language.
 Authors whose first language is not English should make sure their manuscript is written in idiomatic English before submission.
 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
-No language and copy-editing services are provided by the (IJSS); hence, authors who feel their manuscript may require editing to eliminate possible grammatical or spelling errors are encouraged to obtain such services prior to submission.
+No language and copy-editing services are provided by the (IQJOSS); hence, authors who feel their manuscript may require editing to eliminate possible grammatical or spelling errors are encouraged to obtain such services prior to submission.
 The authors are responsible for all costs associated with such services.

 3-2: New Submissions

-References list must be provided according to the (IJSS) references format in a consistent style.
+References list must be provided according to the (IQJOSS) references format in a consistent style.
 Where applicable, author(s) name(s), article title, year of publication, journal abbreviation, article/chapter/book title, volume/issue number, and the pagination must be present.
 The use of DOI is highly encouraged.

 3-4: Formatting requirements

-3-7: Manuscript Submission and Verification
+3-5: Manuscript Submission and Verification

 Manuscripts are assumed not to be published previously in print or electronic versions and are not under consideration by another publication.
 Copies of related or possibly duplicated materials (including those containing significantly similar content or using the same data) that have been published previously or are under consideration for another publication must be provided at the time of online submission.